uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

   * Double click on RStudio which will install both R and RStudio

 ## What are we going to learn?

+This session is designed to get straight into using R in a short amount of time, which is why we won't spend too much time on the smaller details that make the language.

 At the end of this session you will be able to: